 The five-step verification framework applies wherever motor carriers operate (intrastate or interstate).
 Specific identifiers like MC and DOT are US-specific.
 Canadian carriers operating in the US must still register with the US federal regulator, so the same checks apply.

-All Carrier Check tools — single-carrier lookup, double-broker check, insurance status, more.
+All KnowHaul tools — single-carrier lookup, double-broker check, insurance status, more.

 Searchable index of US-registered carriers.
 Profile pages for every DOT.